modella/gravatar/Readme.md

-# modella-gravatar
+# gravatar

-  modella plugin for generating gravatars for node.js and browser
+  modella plugin for generating gravatars for node.js and browser.

+## Installation

+In the browser (using component):

+    component install modella/gravatar

+On the server:

+    npm install modella-gravatar

 ## Example